-In 2019 and 2020 we focused on training our suppliers about the concept of a social dialogue and how this could benefit them.
-During these trainings we also informed and gave guidance on key improvement points for their workers' committee and factory complaint system, aiming to increase functionality and effectiveness.
+During 2019 and 2020 G-Star focused on training suppliers about the concept of a social dialogue and how this could benefit them.
+During these trainings G-Star also informed and gave guidance on key improvement points for their workers' committee and factory complaint system, aiming to increase functionality and effectiveness.

-Starting 2021, we will participate in a cooperation program together with Fair Wear Foundation (FWF) and the Dutch Agreement on Sustainable Garments and Textile (AGT) that will allow us to have access to the independent complaint system of FWF.
-This system will be introduced at our suppliers in India.
-And if this program is successful, we plan to roll this out in other key production countries as well.
+Starting 2021, G-Star participated in a cooperation program together with Fair Wear Foundation (FWF) and the Dutch Agreement on Sustainable Garments and Textile (AGT) that allowed us to have access to the independent complaint system of FWF.
+This system was introduced at our suppliers in India.
+If this program is deemed successful, we plan to roll this out in other key production countries as well.
 The goal of this program is to enhance access to remedy for garment workers and to collaboratively work on and learn about the remediation processes.